The Wild Horses of Sable Island

 My roommate and I rose from our berths aboard the Sea Adventurer when we heard the anchor chain being released.
 We sprang from our beds, threw on some warm clothes and raced to the top deck.
 The sun was just beginning to peer over the horizon, turning the vast sky various shades of purple.
 Just over 180 kilometres off the coast of Nova Scotia, the 42-kilometre-long, crescent-shaped sliver of sand known as Sable Island glistened in the morning sun.
 Sitting barely above the ocean’s surface with its widest point only 1.5 kilometres, we could now tell why it inherited the name “the Graveyard of the Atlantic” due to the numerous shipwrecks off its coast over the years.
 Soon we would feel the island’s sand between our toes and hopefully witness with our own eyes the famous Sable Island horses that share the shores with one of the largest colonies of grey seals in the world, and the rare Ipswich sparrow that makes the sandbar its only breeding ground.

-Years ago, when I had attempted to reach the island to photograph the horses for my first Scholastic Canada book, a nonfiction book about horse breeds, I discovered that to fly there was both expensive and difficult.
+Years ago, when I had attempted to photograph the Sable Island horses for my first Scholastic Canada book, a nonfiction book about horse breeds, I discovered that to fly to there was both expensive and difficult.
 There was no guarantee when you could take off from the island due to the omnipresent fog that rolls in and possibly stays for days or weeks.
 In June 2013, the island’s care was transferred from the Canadian Coast Guard to Parks Canada, making Sable Island Canada’s 43rd national park.

 After much deliberation, the tour company Adventure Canada came to an agreement with Parks Canada to allow a group of approximately 100 tourists to land on its beaches, transported from the ship by Zodiacs, a method that would impact the island’s environment the least.